develprr/metamatic-framework/README.md

 ## News

+### Version 1.6.3: Support for external nested storages removed

+Support for external nested containers has been at least temporarily removed since there are no obvious use cases for such scenarios.
+A critical bug that was present in version 1.6.2 has been fixed.

 ### Verstion 1.6.2: Support for localStorage and sessionStorage based persistency strategies added

-Metamatic now supports using *localStorage* and *sessionStorage* based container persistency strategies.
+Metamatic now supports *localStorage* and *sessionStorage* based container persistency strategies.
 That is particularly useful when creating an app that must remember its states even after browser page reload.
 By default, Metamatic now uses localStorage as default persistency strategy.
 You can change the persistency type by calling Metamatic's configuration functions **useLocalStorage**, **useSessionStorage** and **useMemoryStorage**.